Police and crime commissioner: Oath of impartiality

 The Association of Police and Crime Commissioners, set up to act as an "umbrella body" for the elected PCCs, revealed that it had been asked by the Home Office to "seek views from police authorities and prospective candidates on the wording of the oath".
 By the time the first police and crime commissioner had been elected, in November 2012, the original Home Office text of the "Oath of Impartiality" had been significantly modified.
 As an example, this is the amended oath as delivered by the police and crime commissioner for Avon and Somerset:

 I Sue Mountstevens of North Somerset do hereby declare that I accept the office of Police and Crime Commissioner for Avon and Somerset.
 In making this declaration, I solemnly and sincerely promise that during my term in office:

 I will serve all the people of Avon and Somerset in the office of Police and Crime Commissioner.

 I will act with integrity and diligence in my role and, to the best of my ability, will execute the duties of my office to ensure that the police are able to cut crime and protect the public.

 I will give a voice to the public, especially victims of crime, and work with other services to ensure the safety of the community and effective criminal justice.

 I will take all steps within my power to ensure transparency of my decisions, so that I may be properly held to account by the public.

 I will not interfere with the operational independence of police officers.

 In South Wales, the title "Oath of Impartiality" was replaced by the term "Oath of Office" on the PCC's website with no mention of "impartiality".
 In other police areas, like Thames Valley, the PCC's website describes it simply as "The Oath".

 The written form of the oath which is signed by all PCCs on taking office is not headed "Oath of Impartiality" but "Declaration of Acceptance of Office".

 Eligibility for election

-Candidates must be 18 or over and registered to vote within the police area on the date of nomination.
-Members of the House of Lords are not barred from standing.
-Members of the House of Commons are not barred from standing but, if they win, they must resign before they can take up a PCC appointment.
+Candidates must be 18 or over.
+In England, candidates must be registered to vote at local elections at an address within the police area on the date of nomination; in Wales, they must be registered to vote in parliamentary elections, except that overseas electors cannot stand and a local election registration is sufficient for certain people who cannot vote in parliamentary elections, namely peers, "qualifying EU citizens", and "EU citizens with retained rights" (see below for definitions of these terms).
+Members of the House of Lords are not barred from standing (with the above exception in Wales that they must be registered to vote in local elections in the area).
+Members of the House of Commons, the European Parliament and the UK's devolved legislatures are not barred from standing but, if they win, they must resign before they can take up a PCC appointment.

 Those disqualified from standing or continuing to hold office include: